 Once per semester, the Center for Digital Humanities invites proposals from members of the Princeton faculty, graduate students, staff and post-doctoral fellows for Seed Grants to support individual or collaborative research projects.
-The next deadline is March 15, 2021.
+The next deadline will be announced in the fall.

 Seed Grant award is up to $1,000.

 Seed Grants are intended to support exploratory thinking and early-stage development for projects that may eventually become CDH collaborations.
 Examples include small-scale projects using text-encoding, geospatial encoding or analysis, topic modeling, corpus analysis, or the creation or use of linked open data.
 The grant can also support meetings to plan or launch new campus-wide initiatives (such as the Slavic DH Working Group ).
 Applicants must clearly demonstrate how the project or approach is related to Digital Humanities methods, tools or theories.
 Work on Seed Grant projects is expected to be completed within 12 months of receiving the award.

 Seed Grants should not be used for self-remuneration.
 Purchase of appropriate equipment will be considered if applicants can demonstrate that they have explored and exhausted other resources on campus.
 At this time, seed grants are not intended to support course development.
 Please see other campus sources such as the 250th Anniversary Fund for Innovation in Undergraduate Education.

 To apply, please send a brief (1-page) description of the project and append a budget showing the costs of the project and indicating other funds received.

 Please note that the CDH does not administer grant awards.
 Award funds will be transferred to the grantees' home department.
 Non-faculty must indicate in their application that they have discussed award processing with their department managers.
 Visiting scholars are not eligible for CDH Seed Grants.